 NHS Wales have produced an information booklet about flu, the importance of protecting children from it, how flu vaccinations are administered and how they can help.
 This booklet is available on our School Attendance and Illness page.
 Please take the time to read this important information so that you are fully aware of the signs, symptoms and how to best protect your child/ren.

 We continue to monitor attendance on a daily basis, looking at percentages at the end of each half-term/ term.
-Our overall attendance for the end of Summer Term 2017 was 94.2%, with 1.9% unauthorised absences and 3.9% authorised absences recorded.

 We closely monitor pupils whose attendance falls below 90% and those who have poor punctuality and endeavour to support them and their families.